-The thyroid and parathyroid are both glands in the neck that are responsible for producing hormones.
-The thyroid regulates the body’s metabolism, while the parathyroid controls the levels of calcium in the body.
-Both are prone to disorders involving abnormal amounts of hormone production.
+The thyroid and parathyroid are separate glands located in the neck.
+Each serves an important function: the thyroid generates a hormone that regulates the body’s metabolism, while the parathyroid controls the level of calcium in the blood.
+Together, they are responsible for many of the body’s daily functions.

 The thyroid gland produces thyroid hormone (TH) that controls your body’s energy production and consumption.

 This hormone helps regulate a variety of body processes including heart rate, body temperature and how quickly you burn calories.
 When too much or too little hormone is generated, your health is negatively affected.

 Hyperthyroidism is the name given to a disorder that is the result of too much TH hormone.
 This causes the metabolism to speed up, leading to rapid or irregular heartbeat, anxiety, irritability, nervousness, fatigue, heat intolerance, excessive sweating, tremors, weight loss and increased bowel movements.

 Hyperthyroidism can be caused by an autoimmune disorder known as Grave’s disease, nodules, goiter, inflammation of the thyroid gland and too much iodine.
 The condition is usually treated with drugs such as beta-blockers, antithyroid medications like methimazole, radioactive iodine or surgery.

 When the opposite occurs and too little TH hormone is produced, the metabolism slows down and results in a condition known as hypothyroidism.
 Symptoms include depression, fatigue, sore muscles, dry skin, puffy face, swollen legs, weight gain, constipation and sensitivity to cold.